Robert Kubica: 2008: Maiden win

 Kubica's retention as race driver for was confirmed on 21 August 2007.
-Over the first half of the season, Kubica qualified and finished strongly, including his and BMW Sauber's first pole position at the and second-place finishes at the Malaysian and Monaco Grands Prix.
+Over the first half of the season, he qualified and finished strongly, including his and BMW Sauber's first pole position at the and second-place finishes at the Malaysian and Monaco Grands Prix.

 Kubica achieved the first win of his F1 career at the 2008 Canadian Grand Prix.